diegosilva789/heroku-locust-1/README.md

 ## Envirionmental variables

-### HOSTNAME:
+### HOSTNAME: (required)
-This variable is required the target hostname (FQDN) with HTTP scheme such as 'https://www.example.com.'
+This variable is the target hostname (FQDN) with HTTP scheme such as 'https://www.example.com.'

 ### URI?: (optional)
 These variables are the target site's path from starts with '/.'
 The default value is '/.'